Efficient evaluation of the dark-matter two-loop power spectrum in the EFT of LSS

+where the UV regulated contribution $\Pcal_{\rm 2-loop}^{\rm UV-reg.}$ is given in terms of the UV regulated vertices of \secref{uvsing2loopsec} as

-All ultraviolet singularities are removed from the diagrams of the above contribution.
+Note that the last diagram in \eqn{eq:P2loop-UV-reg}, corresponding to $\mathcal{P}_{33}^{(\rm II)}$, is UV finite (see \tabref{tab:UV_2Loops}), and so is effectively already regulated.
+All ultraviolet singularities are removed from the diagrams in \eqn{eq:P2loop-UV-reg}.
 We will then be able to numerically evaluate the integrals of $\Pcal_{\rm 2-loop}^{\rm UV-reg.}$.
-The remaining terms, $\Pcal_{\rm 2-loop}^{\rm UV-(1)}$ and $\Pcal_{\rm 2-loop}^{\rm UV-(2)}$, in the right-hand side of Eq.~\eqref{eq:P2loop-UV-decomposition} correspond to single- and double-UV regions, respectively.
-We will demonstrate that all integrals, after tensor reduction, become of the same form as EFT counterterms.
+The remaining terms, $\Pcal_{\rm 2-loop}^{\rm UV-(1)}$ and $\Pcal_{\rm 2-loop}^{\rm UV-(2)}$, on the right-hand side of \eqn{eq:P2loop-UV-decomposition}, correspond to single- and double-UV regions, respectively.
+In \secref{sec:check_renormalization}, we will demonstrate that all integrals in $\Pcal_{\rm 2-loop}^{\rm UV-(1)}$ and $\Pcal_{\rm 2-loop}^{\rm UV-(2)}$, after tensor reduction, become of the same form as EFT counterterms.

 The two-loop contribution from singular single-UV regions reads

 After tensor reduction, we find that

 The two-loop contribution from double-UV regions reads